catamphetamine/react-pages/README.md

 There's also a `canGoForwardInstantly()` function (analogous to `canGoBackInstantly()`).

-There's also an `isInstantBackAbleNavigation()` function (on client side) which tells if the currently ongoing navigation process is performed with `instantBack` option (for example, if `<Link instantBack/>` is clicked or `goto(location, { instantBack: true })` is called).
+There's also an `isInstantBackAbleNavigation()` function (on client side) which tells if the currently ongoing navigation process is performed with `instantBack` option: for example, if `<Link instantBack/>` is clicked, or when `navigate(location, { instantBack: true })` returned from `useNavigate()` hook is called.
 It can be used in a `useNavigationStartEffect()` hook to save the current page state for later restoring it if the user navigates "Back" instantly.

 ```js
 import { useNavigationStartEffect, isInstantBackAbleNavigation } from 'react-pages'